JellyfishZero/hello-world/README.md

 /*
 Hi!
 I have created the "hello world".
 And then, I want to introduce myself.
-I'm a National Pingtung University (Taiwan) studnet, and I major in "Imformation management".
+I'm a National Pingtung University (Taiwan) studnet, and I major in "Imformation Management".
 My coding experience isn't long, just one year.
 During a year, I learn "C" first, and C#, C++.
 Recently, I start to leran java.
 My English ability isnot very well, but I hope I can learn much new knowledge on this web.